SS Frosta: Ferry disaster

 The MV George Prince ferry disaster occurred on the morning of 20 October 1976.
-The ferry George Prince was struck by the SS Frosta, which was traveling upriver on the Mississippi River.
-The collision occurred at mile post 120.8 above Head of Passes, less than three-quarters of a mile from the construction site of the bridge that would replace the ferry 7 years later.
-The ferry was crossing from Destrehan, Louisiana on the East Bank to Luling, Louisiana on the West Bank.
-SS Frosta was sailing from Rotterdam, the Netherlands, on 4 October, bound for Baton Rouge, Louisiana.
+The ferry was struck by the Frosta, which was traveling upriver on the Mississippi River.
+The ferry was crossing from Destrehan, Louisiana on the eastern bank to Luling, Louisiana on the western bank.
+Frosta was sailing from Rotterdam, the Netherlands, on 4 October, bound for Baton Rouge, Louisiana.
 Ninety-six passengers and crew were aboard the ferry when it was struck, and 78 people lost their lives.